 Once the points-based rubric has been set up and all assessment criteria and grading boundaries have been added and updated accordingly, click Save to complete the points-based rubric setup.

-Each criterion can now be assessed within the student’s work and a grade boundary selected.
+When assessing a Blackboard Ultra assessment using a Points-based Rubric each criterion can be assessed within the student’s work and a grade boundary is selected.
 As each boundary is selected, the overall Submission score is updated.
 After each section of the rubric, Criterion Feedback can be added to support and justify assessment decisions.

 Once the assessment of the student assignment using the rubrics has been completed, click on the arrow next to the Rubric heading.